BReduardokramer/isohunt-grab/README.md

 Be sure to replace `YOURNICKHERE` with the nickname that you want to be shown as, on the tracker.
 You don't need to register it, just pick a nickname you like.

+In most of the below cases, there will be a web interface running at http://localhost:8001/.
+If you don't know or care what this is, you can just ignore it - otherwise, it gives you a fancy view of what's going on.

 **If anything goes wrong while running the commands below, please scroll down to the bottom of this page - there's troubleshooting information there.**

 Running with a warrior